What are Progressive Lenses?

 How Much Do Progressive Lenses Cost?

 Glasses themselves can be costly.
-Prices range from about $8 to upwards of $600 for people who do not have vision insurance.3
+Prices range from about $8 to upwards of $600 for people who don’t have vision insurance.3

 Your vision insurance may or may not cover the cost of prescription glasses.
 Some insurance plans may pay up to a certain amount.